krish-shahh/ZoomClone/README.md

 2. Open the command prompt from your project directory and run the command `npm start`.
 3. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
 4. Hurray!
 That's it.

+## Disclaimer:

+This project is just for entertainment purposes.
+IT IS NOT TO BE USED IN A PROFESSIONAL SETTING!!